pjwigan/Url2Text/README.md

 The cloned code can either be built using `mvn package` or imported into Eclipse (Kepler J2EE edition is the development environment).

-For testing of `url2text-core` only, it is necessary for python to be on the path.

 LICENSE
 -------